 Running (Burns About 600 Calories Per Hour)

-The best thing about running is that you don’t need much equipment or know how.
-All you need is a quality pair of running shoes and your off on a heart pumping, calf sculpting and calorie burning workout.
+The best thing about running is that you don’t need much equipment or know-how.
+All you need is a quality pair of running shoes and your off on a heart-pumping, calf sculpting, and calorie-burning workout.

 You can run inside on a treadmill or outside along a scenic route.
-If you can include hills into your run you’ll burn even more calories.
+If you can include hills into your run, you’ll burn even more calories.

-- Makes you happier.
+- It makes you happier.

-- Helps you lose or maintain weight.
+- It helps you lose or maintain weight.

-- Strengthens your knees and other joints and bones.
+- Strengthens your knees, joints, and bones.